mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment/_index.md

 2. Storing static assets in the dedicated S3 bucket.
 3. Storing app’s manifest file in the same dedicated S3 bucket.

 AWS Lambda functions have semantic names, which means that a function described in the manifest.json file translates to AWS as `$appID_$appVersion_$functionName` to avoid collisions with other apps' or other versions' functions.
 And **appsctl** provisions lambda functions using this name.
 For example a name of a `servicenow` app's lambda function might be `com-mattermost-servicenow_0-1-0_go-function`.
-App developer does not need to worry about the AWS lambda function names, Apps Plugin takes care of it.
+An App developer does not need to worry about the AWS Lambda function names, Apps Plugin takes care of it.
 Dedicated S3 bucket name is stored in the environment variable:

 `MM_APPS_S3_BUCKET`